List of Quebec general elections

 This article provides a summary of results for the general elections to the Canadian province of Quebec's unicameral legislative body, the National Assembly of Quebec (and its predecessor, the Legislative Assembly of Quebec).
 The number of seats has generally increased over time, from 65 for the first six elections, to the current high of 125.

 The chart on the upper right shows the information graphically, with the most recent elections towards the right.

 The Conservative party (blue) in 1936 merged into the Union Nationale (now defunct).
 The 1970s saw the arrival of the sovereignist Parti Québécois, to be followed by Québec Solidaire and the Coalition Avenir Québec (CAQ) in 2006 and 2011, respectively.

-This article only covers elections since the Canadian confederation in 1867, when Quebec was created as one of Canada's provinces.
+This article only covers elections since the Canadian Confederation in 1867, when Quebec was created as one of Canada's provinces.
 For Quebec's first 15 elections as Lower Canada from 1792 to 1840, see Legislative Assembly of Lower Canada.
 For the 8 joint elections of Ontario and Quebec as the Province of Canada, from 1840 to 1867, see list of elections in the Province of Canada.

-Summary of results
+Results

 The table below shows the total number of seats won by the political parties in each election.
 It also shows the percentage of the vote obtained by each party.
 The winning party's totals are shown in bold.
 There have been five elections (1998, 1966, 1944, 1892 and 1886) in which the winning party did not have the largest share of the popular vote.
 Full details on any election are linked via the year of the election at the start of the row.